The Magic School Bus (book series): History

 Craig Walker, vice-president and senior editorial director at Scholastic Co., stated that the concept began with the idea of combining science with fictional stories, and Joanna Cole (who had written both science and humor before) and Bruce Degen were then approached with creating such a series.
 Walker also states that his own memories of school field trips and of a teacher he had once, served as further inspiration.

 The first book "At the Waterworks" was written in 1985 and published the following year.

 Cole and Degen started a new series called Ms. Frizzle's Adventures in 2001, which teaches social studies.
 In those books, Ms. Frizzle travels through time via a special watch.
 There are now three books in that series.
 Microsoft Home started publishing Magic School Bus software in 1994.
 TW Kids published four audio cassettes/activity book "Fun-Kits" in 1994 and 1995, these audio cassettes use audio from the TV Series.
 Scholastic has also published the original series books as read-along book-on-tapes and book-on-CDs.

 Scholastic Entertainment, the American Meteorological Society and the Children's Museum of Houston created a Scholastics the Magic School Bus Kicks Up a Storm, a 2600 sqft traveling exhibit funded in part by the National Science Foundation, which premiered at the Children's Museum of Houston in 2003 (a copy of it opened in New Jersey the month after that).

 Characters

-In the original series books, Ms. Frizzle's class had a larger number of multiethnic students and consisted of Alex, Amanda Jane, Arnold, Carlos, Carmen, Dorothy Ann, Florrie, Gregory, John, Keesha, Michael, Molly, Phil, Phoebe, Rachel, Ralph (changed to "Ralphie" on the show and later books in this series), Shirley, Tim and Wanda (19 students).
+In the original series books, Ms. Frizzle's class had a larger number of multiethnic students and consisted of Alex, Amanda Jane, Arnold, Carlos, Carmen, Dorothy Ann, Florrie, Gregory, John, Keesha, Michael, Molly, Phil, Phoebe, Rachel, Ralph (changed to "Ralphie" on the show and subsequent books in this series), Shirley, Tim and Wanda (19 students).
 Phoebe was first introduced in the 1987 book, The Magic School Bus Inside the Earth.
 Carlos and Keesha were added in the 1994 book, The Magic School Bus In the Time of Dinosaurs.

 In the other books and merchandise --including the TV series and TV tie-in books-- Ms. Frizzle's class was whittled down to eight kids (Arnold, Carlos, Dorothy Ann, Keesha, Phoebe, Ralphie, Tim and Wanda; Jyoti is an original character who replaces Phoebe in The Magic School Bus Rides Again).